asiguenza1/kickstarter-analysis/README.md

-# An Analysis of Kickstarter Campaigns
+# An Analysis of Kickstarter Campaigns (Repository Created by Module Requirements as Test)
 Performing analysis on Kickstarter file to uncover trends